-Total System's second quarter earnings were in line with the Zacks
+Total System's fourth-quarter earnings topped the Zacks Consensus

-transaction volume, new accounts, and cash flows improved.
-These
+Moreover, transaction volumes, new accounts and cash flows

 Founded in 1982 and based in Columbus, Georgia, Total System